eastonhuch/varying-dispersion/README.md

 This repository contains code for reproducing the simulation study and case studies for the forthcoming paper ``Forecasting Count Data with Varying Dispersion: A Latent-Variable Approach'' by Easton K. Huch, Candace Berrett, Mason Ferlic, and Kimberly F. Sellers.

+To reproduce the figure comparing the approximate expected Fisher information for the GP-P model to its exact value, execute the script `eim_numerical_integration.R`.

 To reproduce the prediction interval simulation, execute the script `pred-interval-simulation.R`.

 To reproduce the simulation study, compile the R Markdown notebook in the `simulation_study` directory.